-The principle applied to recovery of freedom is written about in the ninth step of 12-step program materials.
-However, freedom is experienced for most recovering addicts the minute they are able to honestly admit to themselves that they are not able to give up the addiction without some type of help.
+The principle of freedom as applied to recovery is written about in the ninth step of 12-step program materials.
+However, most recovering addicts experience freedom the minute they can honestly admit to themselves that they cannot give up the addiction without some help.

 Our culture dictates that our heroes are those who single-handedly overcome obstacles to success and become fearless in the face of adversity.
-This is laudable and sometimes possible in other arenas, but when it comes to addictions it is not the best road for recovery.
+This is laudable and sometimes possible in other areas of life, but it is not the best road for recovery when it comes to addictions.
 The act of letting go of the tough-guy facade is usually the beginning of a process that allows an addict to embrace recovery.

 Then there is the obvious freedom from the addiction itself.
 This concept appeals greatly to most addicts.
-As they continue to process through the 12 Steps, they begin to experience freedom from the dishonesty and cover up that was required to maintain their addiction.
+As they continue to process through the 12 Steps, they begin to experience freedom from the dishonesty and cover-up required to maintain their addiction.
 Then there is the freedom from the shame, anger, and pain of active addiction.
 These are not to be minimalized by anyone, as their toll is often the incentive to begin a recovery process from the onset.